vpavlenko/study-music/parts/classical_advanced.md

 See a review of form-analytical methods for classical form in Hepokoski 2020, p.
 17.

+- Yoel Greenberg.
+How Sonata Forms.
+A Bottom-Up Approach to Musical Form
 - [Steven Vande Moortele](https://scholar.google.be/citations?user=Nu2Ajf4AAAAJ) - references Caplin and Hepokoski, a good sign
 - [Steven Vande Moortele.
 Two-Dimensional Sonata Form: Form and Cycle in Single-Movement Instrumental Works by Liszt, Strauss, Schoenberg, and Zemlinsky](https://www.amazon.com/Two-Dimensional-Sonata-Form-Single-Movement-Instrumental/dp/9058677516)
 - [Andrew Davis.
 Sonata Fragments.
 Romantic Narratives in Chopin, Schumann, and Brahms](https://www.amazon.com/Sonata-Fragments-Romantic-Narratives-Interpretation/dp/0253028930)